 A Guide to Lighting Glass Display Cases: Types, Pros, and Cons

-The Arts Council highlights the importance of choosing lighting systems that enhance presentation without compromising conservation, and of ensuring that maintenance can be carried out without opening or disturbing the display volume.
-With those principles in mind, this guide explores the most common lighting types used in glass display cases, outlining their advantages, disadvantages, and best-use scenarios.
+The Arts Council advises that lighting should enhance presentation without compromising conservation and that maintenance should be possible without opening the display volume.
+With this in mind, the sections below outline common lighting types used in glass display cases and their best applications.

 Fibre Optic Lighting

-Fibre optic lighting uses a remote light source—typically located outside the display case—which channels light through fibre optic cables to small endpoints inside the case.
+Fibre optic lighting uses a remote light source placed outside the display case.
+Light is carried through fibre optic cables to small, discreet endpoints within the case.

 Pros

-• Brightness and beam direction can be adjusted without disturbing the display
+• Adjustments can be made without disturbing the display

 Cons

-Best used for: Museums, conservation-critical displays, and precious or light-sensitive objects.
+Best used for: Conservation-critical displays and sensitive objects.

 LED Lighting

-LED lighting produces bright, efficient illumination with relatively low heat output and is commonly integrated as strips, spotlights, or track elements.
+LED lighting offers bright, efficient illumination and is widely used in modern display cases as strips, spots, or track fixtures.

 Pros

-• Lower heat and UV output than traditional lamps
+• Lower heat and UV output than older lamp types

-• Available in a wide range of colour temperatures and formats
+• Available in varied formats and colour temperatures

 Cons

-• Poor positioning can cause glare or reflections on the glass
+• Poor placement can cause glare or reflections

-Best used for: Everyday museum displays, retail environments, and temporary exhibitions.
+Best used for: Everyday museum displays, retail cases, and temporary exhibitions.

 Pros

-• Even, soft lighting across large display areas
+• Even, soft lighting suitable for large displays

 • Historically inexpensive